bluelightco/blog-redux-toolkit-typescript/README.md

 # Redux Toolkit with Typescript

- * **Redux** :  is a predictable state container for JavaScript apps.
-It helps you write applications that behave consistently, run in different environments (client, server, and native).
+ * **Redux** :  Redux is an open-source JavaScript library for managing and centralizing the application state.
+It is most commonly used with libraries such as React or Angular for building user interfaces.
+Similar to (and inspired by) Facebook's Flux architecture.
 [Redux](https://redux.js.org/)

-* **Redux Toolkit** : is a package is intended to be the standard way to write Redux logic.
+* **Redux Toolkit** :  Redux Toolkit is the official Redux toolkit, opinionated, with batteries for efficient Redux development.
+This is intended to be the standard way of writing Redux logic, and it is highly recommended that you use it.
+It includes several utility functions that simplify the most common use cases of Redux, including store configuration, setting dimmers, immutable update logic, and even creating entire "slices" of state at once without writing any action creators or type of action manually.
+It also includes the most used Redux add-ons, such as Redux Thunk for asynchronous logic and Reselect for writing selector functions, so you can use them right away.
 [Redux Toolkit](https://redux-toolkit.js.org/)

-* **Typescript** : is a strongly typed programming language that builds on JavaScript, giving you better tooling at any scale.
+* **Typescript** : TypeScript is an open-source programming language developed by Microsoft.
+It is a strict syntactic superset of JavaScript and adds optional static typing to the language.
+Types provide a way to describe the shape of an object, providing better documentation and allowing TypeScript to validate that your code is working correctly.
+Since TypeScript is a superset of JavaScript, existing JavaScript programs are also valid TypeScript programs.
 [Typescript](https://www.typescriptlang.org/)

 <hr />

 Explained that, now I'll show you how to implement Redux Toolkit with TypeScript in React.

+# Why Redux Toolkit?

+The Redux Toolkit makes it easy to write good Redux applications and speeds up development by following our best practices, providing good default behaviors, detecting errors, and allowing you to write simpler code.
+The Redux Toolkit is beneficial to all Redux users, regardless of skill level or experience, whether you are a new Redux user setting up your first project, or an experienced user who wants to simplify an existing application

+# Getting started

 Two situations will be discussed: